AlexVit93/special-projects-wp-theme/README.md

 ---

-# WordPress CMS Template for a Dental Clinic One-Pager
+# WordPress CMS template for a dental clinic Landing

 **Technical Details:**